ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 {mainmatter}

 # Introduction
 Why is this needed ?
-Current system does not work well
+Current system does not work well, there are many examples of where DS records have not been updated but key rollover proceeds.
+In these cases the domain becomes invalid and all users that are behind validating resolvers will not be able to to access the domain.

 # Notational Conventions